High-Dimensional Learning under ApproximateSparsity with Applications to Nonsmooth Estimation and Regularized Neural Networks: Additional Results on the Neural Networks

 \begin{proof}{Proof.} See proof in Section \ref{Proof ReLU arch result}. \ensuremath{\Box}\end{proof}

-\begin{remark} In Corollary \ref{ReLU arch result}, the optimization quality and the generalization performance are provably consistent in training a regularized NN; the generalization error bounds in \eqref{ReLU first bound} and \eqref{ReLU second bound} are strictly monotone in the suboptimality gap $\Gamma$. \end{remark} \begin{remark} If $g$ is a polynomial function, then we may as well let $d=r$ and obtain that, for some universal constant $O(1)$.
+\begin{remark} Below are a few remarks on Corollary \ref{ReLU arch result}. \begin{itemize} \item We attain the the poly-logarithmic sample complexity again in this corollary.
+Similar to Theorem \ref{general result theorem regularized NN}, the generalization error bound in \eqref{ReLU second bound} is strictly monotone in the suboptimality gap $\Gamma$. \item If $g$ is a polynomial function, which is infinitely many times differentiable, and if the network is over-parameterized with $n\leq (K\mathcal D)^3$, then we may as well let $d=r$ and obtain from \eqref{ReLU second bound} that